EffectOrientedProgramming/book/Chapters/09_Running_Effects.md

 ### ZIOSpecDefault

 Similar to `ZIOAppDefault`, there is a `ZIOSpecDefault` that should be your starting point for testing ZIO applications.
+`ZIOSpecDefault` provides test-specific implementations built-in services, to make testing easier.
+When you run the same `ZIO` in these 2 contexts, the only thing that changes are the built-in services provided by the runtime.

 > TODO - Decide which scenario to test